A random find in a free library box turns into a literary quest in Cesario Lavery's self-published graphic serial.

 In Acting Class, Nick Drnaso is concerned with the vivid world of the interior.

-The heart of Emma Grove's graphic novel, The Third Person, is her battle to become who she is.
+The heart of Emma Grove's graphic novel is her battle to become who she is.

 A graphic interview with Billy Mavreas about his new book, Next Time Around.